pykickstart/pykickstart/tests/README.rst

 Testing pykickstart
 ===================

-Pykickstart's test suite requires the nosetests Python package.
-To execute it from inside the source directory run the command::
+To execute Pykickstart's test suite from inside the source directory run the command::

     make test